← Back to guides

 Step 5: Start with one win

 Pick the easiest task and do it first.
 Get momentum.
-ADHD brains need that dopamine hit to keep going.
-Do not start with the hardest thing - start with something completable.
+Do not start with the hardest thing; start with something completable.

 Step 6: Adapt as you go